Umami Pot

 chicken fat

-The extraction process depends on whether you prepare this dish by boiling or frying.
+The extraction process depends on whether the dish is prepared by boiling or frying.

-When boiling, skim off the fat that floats to the surface while boiling the chicken skin.
-The skimmed fat will contain moisture, so it should be placed in a jar and refrigerated to solidify.
+When boiling, skim off the fat that rises to the surface.
+The skimmed fat contains moisture, so it should be placed in a jar and refrigerated until it solidifies.
 After it has solidified, discard the water that has settled at the bottom of the jar.
-While the recipe on this page suggests boiling the chicken skin for 5 minutes to retain its flavor, if your primary purpose is to render chicken fat, extend the boiling process to an hour over low heat.
+While my recipe suggests boiling the chicken skin for 5 minutes to retain its flavor, if your primary goal is to render chicken fat, you should simmer it over low heat for about an hour.

-When frying, simply scoop out the rendered fat while cooking the chicken skin.
-Adding the green parts of leek or onion stem ends about 5 minutes before finishing frying the chicken skin helps reduce the smell of chicken fat.
+When frying, simply spoon out the rendered fat as the chicken skin cooks.
+Adding the green parts of leeks or the root ends of onions about 5 minutes before the chicken skin finishes frying can help reduce the smell of chicken fat.

-Both methods will yield chicken fat, but if your main purpose is to render the fat, frying is preferred.
-This method results in no excess moisture in the fat, making for more flavorful chicken fat, and it also requires less effort and time to prepare.
+Both methods yield chicken fat, but if your main goal is to render it, frying is preferable.
+This method produces fat without excess moisture, making it more flavorful, and it also requires less effort and time to prepare.

 Torikawa Ponzu (Japanese chicken skin)